Kent Institute of Art & Design: History

-A notable feature of the Canterbury College of Art at this time was the number of former-Leeds College of Art tutors and students who started working there.
-This arose from Thomas Watt being made Head of Fine Art at Canterbury in 1968, Watt having previously been a teaching colleague of Harry Thubron at Leeds College of Art.
+A notable feature of the Canterbury College of Art at this time was the number of former tutors and students from Leeds College of Art who started working there.
+This arose from Thomas Watt being made Head of Fine Art at Canterbury on 13 September 1968, Watt having previously been a teaching colleague of Harry Thubron at Leeds College of Art.
 Under Watt the radical Leeds teaching methods developed by Thubron were imported into Canterbury through the employment of other artists from Leeds, such as Stass Paraskos, Tom Pemberton and Dennis Creffield.
 Another key member of staff was Eric Hurren, who led the Foundation Course in Art and Design from 1963 to 1988.

-The merger of institutions to create KIAD was not without controversy and was effectively imposed on Kent County Council by the central government's National Advisory Board for education.
-This was in spite of concerted opposition from the County Council, the colleges concerned, the local Member of Parliament, David Crouch, and a large number of figures in the art world at the time, who petitioned Parliament.
-In the government's original proposal the intention was to merge the colleges and then close at least one of them.
+The merger of institutions to create KIAD was not without controversy and was effectively imposed on Kent County Council by the National Advisory Body for Local Authority Higher Education (NABLAHE) of HM Government.
+This was in spite of concerted opposition from Kent County Council, Maidstone College of Art, Rochester College of Art, Canterbury College of Art, the local Member of Parliament, David Crouch, and a large number of figures in the art world at the time, who petitioned Parliament.
+In the government's original proposal the intention was to merge the Maidstone College of Art, Rochester College of Art, and Canterbury College of Art, and then close at least one of them.
 The creation of KIAD was, effectively, a compromise solution that saw duplicate courses at the different sites closed, but the individual colleges themselves remained open.

 One of the ironies of the history of Canterbury College of Art is that the original home of the art school, in Cooper's house, again became a place for teaching art in 2004 when another educational institution in the city, Canterbury Christ Church University, used the building to house its fine art faculty.
+The basement of the Kent Institute of Art & Design (KIAD) is believed to be haunted by soldiers from the First French Empire of the Napoleonic Wars, who had been captured by the British Army and placed into tunnels beneath Fort Pitt in Rochester.
+Some of the tunnels were partially demolished when the original Rochester College of Art was constructed in 1970.
+Over the years many janitors, lecturers and students at Rochester College of Art have heard banging and scraping noises coming from the basement of the building.